bb-cli/bb-cli/README.md

 __NOTE__: Before install this package, you should have **PHP** installed on your machine.

 * Download standalone binary from [releases](https://github.com/bb-cli/bb-cli/releases)
-* Move downloaded file to path like `mv bb.phar /usr/local/bin/bb`
+* Move downloaded file to path like `mv bb /usr/local/bin/bb`
 * For testing `bb help`
 * Let's move on to the [auth.](https://bb-cli.github.io/authentication)